jngseattle/BorderCrossing/README.md

 Because of the large spans of false zeros, the imputer was applied iteratively, filling in missing values in step-wise fashion.

 The imputer was trained on southbound data with data below a configurable threshold set to zero.
-To validate the approach, the model was cross-validated on a separate southbound crossing where false zeros were emulated by removing data below some threshold.
+To validate the approach, the model was cross-validated on a separate southbound crossing where false zeros were emulated by removing data below a threshold.

 ### Smoothing and resampling
 Due to the noise in the raw data, data was smoothed with a window size of 1 hour using LOWESS.

-Once smoothed, the data was resampled at 30 minute grain to reduce processing time without reducing the benefit to the end-user.
+Once smoothed, the data was resampled at 30 minute grain to reduce processing time without degrading the end-user experience.

 ## Feature Engineering
 ### Date and time features